 Kevin Lin

 MS Computer Science at Stanford, advised by Jeannette Bohg; previously, EECS at UC Berkeley.
 I did research at Waabi, advised by Raquel Urtasun, and at Berkeley Artificial Intelligence Research with members of Pieter Abbeel's Robot Learning Lab.
-I also do research with Somil Bansal.
+I also did research with Somil Bansal.

-Email / LinkedIn / Github
+Email / LinkedIn / Github / Google Scholar

 profile photo